LambdaTest/lambdatest-java-sdk/README.md

 ```sh
 npx smartui exec -- mvn test -D suite=sdk-cloud.xml
 ```

-Your test results will be displayed on the test console (or command-line interface if you are using terminal/cmd) and on the SmartUI dashboard.

-## Executing SmartUI Test on LambdaTest Hub Without `smartui-cli`

 The tests can be executed in the terminal using the following command: